LAST UPDATED: 6/18/26 – Natural Bridges National Monument

 Kachina Bridge

-Standing at 210 feet tall and spanning 204 feet, Kachine is considered the “middle bridge” within the Natural Bridges National Monument.
+Standing at 210 feet tall and spanning 204 feet, Kachina is considered the “middle bridge” within the Natural Bridges National Monument.
 While it is larger than Owachomo, it isn’t quite as large as Sipapu.
 According to the National Park Service website, Government surveyor William Douglas named the bridge upon discovering petroglyphs at the base of the bridge.
 He assumed the dancing figures he saw in the petroglyphs were Kachina dancers, which is why he gave it that name.

 Owachomo Bridge